chinapedia/wikipedia.abstract.en/Page/On_War.md

 Synopsis

-Clausewitz-Vom-Kriege-9061.tif's military expedition to Italy, 1796.
+'s military expedition to Italy, 1796.
 Map from Clausewitz: Vom Kriege, 1857.]]

 The book contains a wealth of historical examples used to illustrate its various concepts.
 Frederick II of Prussia (the Great) figures prominently for having made very efficient use of the limited forces at his disposal, though Napoleon is perhaps the central figure.